-The Council developed a Climate Change Action Plan part of its Climate Change Strategy approved by Council in August 2020, as well as making the commitment to achieve Carbon Neutral by 2030.
+The Council developed a Climate Change Action Plan as part of its Climate Change Strategy approved by Council in August 2020, as well as making the commitment to achieve Carbon Neutral by 2030.

 The Carbon Neutral by 2030 strategic board is developing the overall cross Council response to the Council's statutory requirements.
 There are a range of projects underway which will contribute to the overall ambition but development of the programme and these projects is identifying that there is a significant financial investment that is required to be made to retrofit buildings, fleet replacement and change working practices.

 The current financial resource and staffing capacity across the Council is insufficient and poses a critical risk to delivery.
 This is also impacted by the financial sustainability challenge that is articulated in this report.
-The programme continues to be developed, however whilst this is ongoing, the risk evaluation has been increased from Medium in Q2 to Critical in Q3.